 - Flexibility: DeFi provides the average person to move their assets anywhere and anytime.

 - Anonymity: Most platforms allow the user to remain anonymous during transactions.
 You don’t have to provide personal information to transact.

 - Accessibility: It’s easy to open and start an account connected to DeFi.
 You only need a digital wallet, and you’ll be ready to transact.

 What Can I Do With DeFi?

-Most DeFi solutions operate through platforms and applications.
+Most Decentralized finance solutions operate through platforms and applications.
 Dapps (decentralized apps) run on a blockchain that connects the services.
 One of the most popular blockchains to adopt DeFi is Ethereum, though it is also present in other popular chains.
 Here’s what you can do with DeFi: